Search Results for

 Send files

 The application can send a file to the hub by creating a CwSftpHubOutgoingFile object.
-The application can choose to send either synchronously or asynchronously by turning on or off the IsAsync attribute.
-Then, the component will automatically send the file to the hub through a built-in data trigger.
-In addition, the component will try to resend the file for a specific time if the file is failed to send for some reasons.
+The application can choose to send either synchronously or asynchronously by turning the IsAsync attribute on or off.
+The component then automatically sends the file to the hub through a built-in data trigger.
+In addition, the component retries sending the file a number of times if it fails to send for some reason.

 Below is the data structure of the CwSftpHubIncomingFile: